bansarithummar/Golang-Leetcode/0000-README.md

 2698.
 Find the Punishment Number of an Integer
 2780.
 Minimum Index of a Valid Split
 2873.
 Maximum Value of an Ordered Triplet I
+2874.
+Maximum Value of an Ordered Triplet II
 2948.
 Make Lexicographically Smallest Array by Swapping Elements 3066.
 Minimum Operations to Exceed Threshold Value II 3108.
 Minimum Cost Walk-in Weighted Graph